Calabitale/ECS-Splines/README.md

 You can then adjust the spline in the editor just click on the points and add more parts it should be pretty straighforward.

-On running the program tha data then will be autoconverted to a BlobAsset.
+On running the program that data then will be autoconverted to a BlobAsset.

 You can then get that using BezierGraphSpawner with an EntityQuery.